shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 HindSightMaxRewind: 1d100 – How far back in time you can see, in units of your HindSightUnit

-HindSightRewindSpeed: Disadvantage(1d100,1d100,1d100) – How fast you can rewind into the past, in units of your HindSightUnit
+HindSightRewindSpeed: 1d100 (Disadvantage x2)– How fast you can rewind into the past, in units of your HindSightUnit

-HindSightForwardSpeed: Disadvantage(1d100,1d100) – How fast you can come back into the present, in units of your HindSightUnit
+HindSightForwardSpeed: 1d100 (Disadvantage) – How fast you can come back into the present, in units of your HindSightUnit

 AdrenalinePower: 1d10 – How powerful your adrenaline is